-Abstract:
+Abstract :

 As networks grow in size and complexity, network management has become an increasingly challenging task.
 Many protocols have tunable parameters, and optimization is the process of setting these parameters to optimize an objective.
-In recent years, optimization techniques have been widely applied to network management problems.
-Some of the optimization problems are intractable since the protocols were designed in an ad-hoc manner without optimization in mind.
-We argue that instead of optimizing existing protocols, protocols should be designed with optimization in mind from the beginning.
+In recent years, optimization techniques have been widely applied to network management problems, albeit with mixed success.
+Realizing that optimization problems in network management are induced by assumptions adopted in protocol design, we argue that instead of optimizing existing protocols, protocols should be designed with optimization in mind from the beginning.
 Using examples from our past research on traffic management, we present principles that guide how changes to existing protocols and architectures can lead to optimizable protocols.
-We also discuss the tradeoffs between making network optimization easier and the overhead these changes impose.
+We also discuss the trade-offs between making network optimization easier and the overhead these changes impose.